2019 Asian Cup: Bora Milutinovic - Qatar have the qualities to be a champion | Goal.com

 “I remember, the Qatar U-19 Asian champions, they played the qualification for Olympic Games but I think the key is to have so many friendly games to grow and (nurture the potential).
 This team in the final and this is like the dream.”

-Most of the current crop of the Qatar national team players made their step up from the U-23 team that competed at the 2018 Asian Games and the AFC Under-23 Championship.
+Most of the current crop of the Qatar national team players made their step up from the U-23 team that competed at the AFC Under-23 Championship.
 The former United States national team coach believes they have inculcated a strong belief that they can do something for their country.

 “You need to take experience.
 They travelled, they played, controlled emotions, have quality, they know everything that can happen.
 They are very healthy and strong.
 One thing that is important - they believe they can do something for their country."